TABLE OF CONTENTS

 The first bullet point on the website states:

 - Intel® Socket LGA 1200 for 11th Gen Intel® Core™ processors and 10th Gen Intel® CoreTM, Pentium® Gold and Celeron® Processors

 I would need a CPU with an LGA 1200 socket type for the motherboard.

 CPU Support List: What Is It?

-Because the Info on supported CPUs wasn’t very detailed in the specifications list (it just listed general generations of CPUs), we’ll go a step further and check the motherboard’s CPU Support List.
+Because the Information on the supported CPUs isn’t very detailed in the general specifications list (it just lists general generations of CPUs), we’ll go a step further and check the motherboard’s CPU Support List.

-When you find the page that lists your motherboard’s specifications, you should also look for a list/button or menu item titled ‘CPU Support List’ or similar.
+When you find the page that lists your motherboard’s specifications, you should also see a list/button or menu item titled ‘CPU Support List’ or similar.

 For my MSI motherboard, I clicked the ‘Support’ tab.
 I then clicked the “Compatibility” button.